siri404-gh/sreeram.app_old/src/web/posts/react/entry-point.md

 ## Summary

-This the first file with source code.
+This will be the first file with source code.
 When we package the application, we will use this as the main entry point.
+A bundler like webpack will start from here, create a dependency tree and package it.

 ## Install